-Further information can be found at: eventbrite.co.uk
+Further information on how to book your place can be found at: eventbrite.co.uk

 Have you ever worked with patients whose symptoms don’t seem to fit the models and theories you normally use in osteopathic practice?
 Have you ever worked with complex clinical cases without understanding why, or how, patients think you are helping them?
 Have you ever felt that your treatment isn’t as effective as you’d like?